 So how do we prevent bed bug infestation in the first place?

 The greatest talent of the bed bug is their ability to hitchhike on personal belongings.
 They easily travel from an infested location to a new home by hanging on to furniture, bedding, luggage, boxes, and clothing.
 It’s scary to note that bed bugs usually feed every 6-10 days, but that they can survive several months without feeding if they need to.

 Some precautions can help prevent bed bug infestation in your home:

 Bedbug treatment can sometimes be a difficult task but if you are vigilant, and are lucky enough to catch any parasitic visitors soon enough, you should have no problem dealing with their extermination quickly.
 The first sign to indicate a bedbug infestation in your home if you have missed them coming in is a swollen area of skin which appears as a red spot, and has an itching sensation, much like a mosquito bite.

 When you undertake to eliminate bed bugs, you will need to get advice and you need to attack any rooms where people spend time at rest or sleep.

 Carpenter ant infestations need to be dealt with as soon as you suspect them in or around your home.
 Unlike termites, they do not ‘eat’ wood, but they do tremendous damage to wood as they burrow for nesting.
 They especially like the wood that has been softened by other insects or by wetness and humidity.

-There are many reasons for increasing carpenter ant populations, snowy winters and increased construction are a couple of them.
+There are many reasons for increasing carpenter ant populations in the GTA, snowy winters and increased construction are a couple of them.
 The ants get hungry, forage for food and often find themselves inside your home to get to the wood, insulation and stucco.

 Carpenter ants can make their homes in trees and larger shrubbery so make sure you are not allowing tree branches and plants to touch your home.
 Wooden framing that touches the soil can pose problems as well.